4:30PM - 6:30PM

 This course assumes no particular knowledge – students are more than welcome to join the program with little (or even no) public speaking experience.
 All students have to start somewhere, and there is no better place to do so than through this program.

-With this in mind, the program is also appropriate for students who have already completed our Speaking Camp Koalas or Speaking Camp Kangaroos holiday programs – the Public Speaking Wallabies course helps students develop a different range of speaking skills, and uses a various different activities.
+With this in mind, the program is also appropriate for students who have already completed our Speaking Camp Koalas or Speaking Camp Kangaroos holiday programs (or alternatively our Koalas Online or Kangaroos Online programs) – the Public Speaking Wallabies course helps students develop a different range of speaking skills, and uses various activities that differ from the holiday programs.
 This means that students are able (and encouraged) to do this program, even if they’ve already completed our holiday programs for the same age group.

-That said, if your child has already done multiple holiday programs with us, has formal public speaking training from another provider, or is just potentially more interested in debating, they are also welcome to give our Debating Wallabies program a shot.
+That said, if your child has already done multiple holiday programs with us, has formal public speaking training from another provider, or is just more interested in debating, they should give our Debating Wallabies program a shot.